Paediatric Nutrition

 Tag: iron deficiency anaemia

 Iron deficiency anaemia (IDA) is the most common nutritional problem affecting infants with 60% of 6-12 month old babies in the UK having low dietary iron intake, a key risk factor for developing IDA.
-Early childhood is a time of vulnerability as iron deficiency anaemia in this period may be associated with impaired development, especially if a baby had low iron stores at birth eg. as a result of prematurity or low birth weight.
-It’s also a time of rapid physical growth, brain and nervous system development, and a time when dietary iron needs are at their highest.
-Various risk factors are known to contribute: particularly premature birth, low birth weight, maternal iron deficiency and poverty.
-Iron supplementation may not adequately correct IDA in more extreme cases, and so infant feeding practices including the introduction of solids are important considerations.
-Iron supplementation requires medical or dietetic guidance, because iron overload can be harmful.
-The body is not able to excrete or get rid of excess iron, which is stored in the liver and spleen.
-For this reason, iron absorption is limited (by the gut) to around 15-20% and this becomes relevant when thinking about choosing iron-rich foods to offer, whether plant or animal and which foods improve or limit absorption.
-Here I provide some information about nutritional needs for iron during infancy, dietary sources of iron and infant feeding practices: the introduction of iron-rich foods.
+Early childhood is a time of vulnerability as iron deficiency anaemia in this period is associated with brain development.
+It’s a time of rapid physical growth, and a time when dietary iron needs are at their highest.
+Various risk factors are known to contribute to IDA: particularly premature birth, very low birth weight and maternal iron deficiency.
+Infant feeding practices including the introduction of solids are important considerations.
+Iron absorption is limited (by the gut) to around 15-20% and this becomes relevant when thinking about choosing iron-rich foods to offer.
+Iron contained within plant and animal foods differ, with absorption being higher from animal foods, which can be improved in the presence of Vitamin C. Here I provide some information about nutritional needs, dietary sources and infant feeding practices.

 Infants’ Nutritional needs and Dietary sources of iron

-Iron is an essential micronutrient required to make haemoglobin, brain and nervous system development, and protection from infection.
-Iron is the red pigment in haemoglobin, which carries oxygen around the body within the red blood cells.
-IDA means that the blood carries less oxygen than the body needs and infants with IDA will be pale and tired, have poor resistance to infection, and their general health, appetite, and vitality is poor.
+An essential micronutrient, iron is required to make haemoglobin, the red pigment in haemoglobin, which carries oxygen around the body within the red blood cells.
+IDA means that the blood carries less oxygen than the body needs.
+Infants with IDA will be pale and tired, have poor resistance to infection and their general health, appetite and vitality is limited.
 Typically, infants don’t show any signs in the early stages of IDA, and it commonly goes undiagnosed until they become symptomatic.
-Iron needs are highest in infants aged 6-12 months, term babies will used up all their iron stores, which built up during the last trimester of pregnancy, and dietary iron needs rapidly increase.
-Introducing iron-rich foods is critical at this age; not only does this provide essential dietary iron, but introducing those foods at this age helps establish familiar tastes, smells and textures of iron-rich foods like red meat, liver, egg yolk and also apricots, dried fruits, green vegetables, lentils, avocado, oily fish, seed and nut butter.
-Many cereals are fortified with iron, and since 1998, white wheat flour is fortified with 1.65mg iron per 100g.
-7.8mg of iron is the reference daily intake for a healthy, term baby.
-The reference daily need for women of child bearing age is 14.8mg.
+Iron needs are highest at 6-12 months, when term babies will have used up all their body’s stores of iron, which built up during the last trimester of pregnancy.
+Dietary iron needs rapidly increase then.
+Introducing iron-rich foods is critical at this age: to provide essential dietary iron, and to introduce and establish the familiar tastes, smells and textures of iron-rich foods.
+Red meat, liver, egg yolk apricots, dried fruits, green vegetables, lentils, avocado, oily fish, seed and nut butters are all food rich in iron.
+The required daily intake of iron for a healthy, term baby is 7.8mg, half of that needed by a women of child bearing age.

 Infant Feeding practices and the Introduction of Iron-rich foods